IronInc/DH_Auto_Test/README.md

 Build the project by right clicking on DH_Auto_Test_Exercise \ Build.

 Open the Test Explorer on Visual Studio by hitting 'Test' from the menu; then click on Windows / Test Explorer.
-The Test Explorer window will open.
+The Test Explorer window will open and the test cases will be shown.

 Then click on 'Run all' to run all the tests, or simply right click one of the test scenarios and click on 'Run selected tests'.
 There is also the possibility of clicking on the 'Run tests in parallel' icon to run the test cases in parallel.